kornelski/http-cache-semantics/README.md

 # Can I cache this? [![Build Status](https://travis-ci.org/kornelski/http-cache-semantics.svg?branch=master)](https://travis-ci.org/kornelski/http-cache-semantics)

-`CachePolicy` tells when responses can be reused from a cache, taking into account [HTTP RFC 7234](http://httpwg.org/specs/rfc7234.html) rules for user agents and shared caches.
+This library tells when responses can be reused from a cache, taking into account [HTTP RFC 7234/9111](http://httpwg.org/specs/rfc9111.html) rules for user agents and shared caches.
-It also implements [RFC 5861](https://tools.ietf.org/html/rfc5861), implementing `stale-if-error` and `stale-while-revalidate`.
+It also implements `stale-if-error` and `stale-while-revalidate` from [RFC 5861](https://tools.ietf.org/html/rfc5861).
 It's aware of many tricky details such as the `Vary` header, proxy revalidation, and authenticated responses.

-## Usage
+## Basic Usage

+`CachePolicy` is a metadata object that is meant to be stored in the cache, and it will keep track of cacheability of the response.

 Cacheability of an HTTP response depends on how it was requested, so both `request` and `response` are required to create the policy.